-Book of Moses Insight #7
+Book of Moses Essay #7

 With contribution by Jeffrey M. Bradshaw and Matthew L. Bowen

-As Hugh Nibley was finishing the concluding, August 1977 article in his long-running series on ancient Enoch manuscripts and Moses 6–7 for the Ensign magazine, he received—“just in time”1—the anxiously awaited English translation of the fragments of Aramaic books of Enoch from cave 4 at Qumran.2 In his article, Nibley was the first to suggest a remarkable correspondence between a Book of Giants character named Mahaway3 (Aramaic MHWY) and the names “Mahujah” (likely equivalent to Hebrew MHWY or MḤWY) and “Mahijah” (likely equivalent to MHYY or MḤYY) in the Book of Moses.4 In this Insight, we describe this finding in more detail.
+As Hugh Nibley was finishing the concluding, August 1977 article in his long-running series on ancient Enoch manuscripts and Moses 6–7 for the Ensign magazine, he received—“just in time”1—the anxiously awaited English translation of the fragments of Aramaic books of Enoch from cave 4 at Qumran.2 In his article, Nibley was the first to suggest a remarkable correspondence between a Book of Giants character named Mahaway3 (Aramaic MHWY) and the names “Mahujah” (likely equivalent to Hebrew MHWY or MḤWY) and “Mahijah” (likely equivalent to MHYY or MḤYY) in the Book of Moses.4 In this Essay, we describe this finding in more detail.

 A Remarkable Correspondence

 In Joseph Smith’s story of Enoch, Mahijah appears out of nowhere, as the only named character in the account besides Enoch himself: